william89731/House-alarm-with-gateway-xiaomi/README.md

 # Step 1  ip and token

-Dopo che hai installato mi  home mod e associato il tuo gateway, in the app go to "more info","network info",  get ip and token
+After you have installed mi home mod and associated your gateway, in the app go to "more info","network info",  get ip and token

 ![immagine](https://user-images.githubusercontent.com/68069659/103764747-57f65580-501c-11eb-9bde-b3d018505274.png)